mauriciopoppe/blog/site/content/notes/computer-science/programming-languages/cpp-refresher.md

 ### Class member functions

-- class member functions can access the private components of the class
+- Class member functions can access the private components of the class.
-- to identify to which class a function definition belongs to the operator `::` is used
+- To identify which class a function definition belongs to, the `::` operator is used.

 ```cpp
 void Person::sayHi() { /* ... */ }
 ```

-- if a class member function won't modify the instance created then use the `const` qualifier for the function
+- If a class member function won't modify the created instance, then use the `const` qualifier for the function.

 ```cpp
 // function prototype